 Prior to the first clinical placement, all students must:

-- hold a valid Working With Children Check
+hold a valid Working With Children Check

-- hold a valid National Police Record Check
+hold a valid National Police Record Check

-- meet immunisation requirements.
+meet the following immunisation requirements.

 You may be admitted to the course with advanced standing for units of the qualification that have been completed at another registered training organisation.
 Advanced standing will be judged on a case-by-case basis.
-Applicants who have successfully completed the HLT43407 Certificate IV in Nursing or equivalent, may be eligible to apply for advanced standing in the HLT54115 Diploma of Nursing.

 You may be able to shorten the length of your chosen course by measuring skills acquired through work, life experiences or qualifications obtained from formal studies or training.
 AQF qualifications and statements of attainment issued by another registered training organisation will be recognised by Holmesglen.
 Read more about Recognition of Prior Learning, Credits and Advanced Standing.